du4ko/Homework/README.md

 # Homework
-Homework from Soft University plus some extra projects.
+Homework from SoftUniversity plus some extra projects.